tilluhlig/Tartarus/4(1)/ImageMagick/README.txt

       * Image calculator: apply a mathematical expression to an image or image channels.
       * Discrete Fourier transform: implements the forward and inverse DFT.
+      * Perceptual hash: maps visually identical images to the same or similar hash-- useful in image retrieval, authentication, indexing, or copy detection as well as digital watermarking.
+      * Color management: accurate color management with color profiles or in lieu of-- built-in gamma compression or expansion as demanded by the colorspace.
       * High dynamic-range images: accurately represent the wide range of intensity levels found in real scenes ranging from the brightest direct sunlight to the deepest darkest shadows.